open-mmlab/mmdetection3d/projects/DETR3D/README.md

 ## Environment Setup

 We require the version of mmdet \<= V3.0.0rc5.
-The mmdet later than V3.0.0rc5 has refactored DETR-series and it's config file, our configs are yet to be updated
+The mmdet later than V3.0.0rc5 has refactored DETR-series and its config file, but our configs and code are yet to be updated.

 ## Train